Oxycodone Withdrawal Symptoms & Detox

 While detoxing from oxycodone doesn’t typically pose a danger, it may be uncomfortable and detoxing under medical care can help manage any discomfort or anxiety you experience.

-While there is some variability, the onset of withdrawal symptoms for relatively short-acting opioids like oxycodone may be as soon as 8-24 hours after last use and symptoms last between 4 and 10 days before symptoms largely resolve.5 The onset of withdrawal in cases of extended-release oxycodone use may be slightly delayed, accordingly.6 Peak withdrawal symptoms tend to occur 5-7 days after the last use of opioids, before they begin to subside.6
+While there is some variability, the onset of withdrawal symptoms for relatively short-acting opioids like oxycodone may be as soon as 8-24 hours after last use and symptoms last between 4 and 10 days before symptoms largely resolve.5 The onset of withdrawal in cases of extended-release oxycodone use may be slightly delayed, accordingly.6 Peak oxycodone withdrawal symptoms tend to occur 5-7 days after the last use of opioids, before they begin to subside.6

 In the beginning, a sudden increase in certain types of nervous system activity can result in intense withdrawal symptoms—this phase is called acute opioid withdrawal.6 During this initial oxycodone withdrawal phase, you may experience flu-like symptoms, as well as cravings to use oxycodone.
 Within a few days after your last dose of oxycodone, you may continue to experience a similar set of symptoms as in the initial phase, as well as sleep disturbance, sweating, nausea, vomiting, and diarrhea.6

 It may be challenging to detox from oxycodone without medical withdrawal management.
-In addition to the physical symptoms that may be hard to manage, it may be difficult for some individuals to detox at home without a strong foundation of support and with drug triggers around.
+In addition to the physical symptoms that may be hard to manage, it may be difficult for some individuals to detox at home without a strong foundation of support and with potential triggers around.